Ph.D. Qualifying Exam

 The exam is to be completed by the student with no external assistance.
 Students may not discuss their exam with faculty, other students, or any other person not approved by the committee.
 Any clarifications or questions should be addressed to the committee.
 Cheating of any type (e.g., plagiarism, soliciting help from others) will result in a failing grade.
 Failure of this exam is grounds for dismissal from the graduate program.
 Students are advised to familiarize themselves with the many guises of plagiarism.
 It is your responsibility to know what constitutes plagiarism, and to ensure against it.

 The report should be typewritten and contain no spelling errors.
 A consistent style and notation should be used throughout.
 Choice of a common notation should be made by the student.
 It might be helpful to consult the style guidelines on the web for a journal such as Biometrics, JASA, or Genetics for suggestions on format of text, tables, and figures, conventions for references and citations, and general style of presentation.
-There is no specific page-length requirement; it is up to the committee members to judge the completeness of the paper, but a suggested length is approximately 20 pages.
+There is no specific page-length requirement; it is up to the committee members to judge the completeness of the paper, but a suggested length is that the main paper should not exceed 20 pages and with simulations the total length should not exceed 25 pages.

 The committee will review the paper, and decide whether or not it is satisfactory to continue in the program.
 In most cases, comments will be given by the committee and the student will have 30 days to revise the paper addressing the specific comments.
 The final decision would then be made after reviewing the revised paper.
 This may differ from one committee to the next.